 Nahuatl is an Uto-Aztecan language spoken by about 1.5 million people in Mexico.
 The majority of speakers live in central Mexico, particularly in Puebla, Veracruz, Hildago, San Luis Potosi, Guerrero, Mexico (state), El Distrito Federal, Tlaxcala, Morelos and Oaxaca, and also in El Salvador.
 There are smaller numbers of Nahuatl speakers throughout the rest of Mexico, and in parts of the USA.

 There are numerous dialects of Nahuatl, some of which are mutually unintelligible.
-Most Nahuatl speakers also speak Spanish, with the exception of some of most elderly.
+Most Nahuatl speakers also speak Spanish, except for some of the elderly.

 Classical Nahuatl was the language of the Aztec empire and was used as a lingua franca in much of Mesoamerica from the 7th century AD until the Spanish conquest in the 16th century.
 The modern dialects of Nahuatl spoken in the Valley of Mexico are closest to Classical Nahuatl.

-Nahuatl was originally written with a pictographic script which was not a full writing system but instead served as a mnemonic to remind readers of texts they had learnt orally.
+Nahuatl was originally written with a pictographic script.
+This was not a full writing system, but instead served as a mnemonic to remind readers of texts they had learnt orally.
 The script appeared in inscriptions carved in stone and in picture books, many of which the Spanish destroyed.

 The Spanish introduced the Latin alphabet to write Nahuatl, and a large amount of prose and poetry was subsequently written.
-Every since there has been considerable debate about how to spell Nahuatl.
+Ever since there has been considerable debate about how to spell Nahuatl.

 Nochi tlakamej uan siuamej kipiaj manoj kuali tlakatisej, nochi san se totlatechpouiltilis uan titlatepanitalojkej, yeka moneki kuali ma timouikakaj, ma timoiknelikaj, ma timotlasojtlakaj uan ma timotlepanitakaj.